New Physical Activity Guidelines Urge Americans: Move More, Sit Less

 Other changes in the guidelines include messages to older Americans and to the very youngest.
 The guidelines nudge older Americans to get on board — or stay on board — with a physically active lifestyle, including balance training to help prevent falls.

-"What we were amazed with is the amount of new research — really strong evidence — that supports the role of physical activity in preventing and reducing the progression of disease," says Janz.
+"What we were amazed with is the amount of new research — really strong evidence — that supports the role of physical activity in preventing and reducing the progression of disease," Janz says.

-Physically-active lifestyles help reduce the risk of high blood pressure, type 2 diabetes, and cancers (including bladder, breast, colon, endometrium, esophagus, kidney, lung and stomach).
-In addition, physical activity can reduce the risk of dementia including Alzheimer's disease.
+Physically active lifestyles help reduce the risk of high blood pressure, Type 2 diabetes and cancers (including bladder, breast, colon, endometrium, esophagus, kidney, lung and stomach).
+In addition, physical activity can reduce the risk of dementia, including Alzheimer's disease.

 For the first time, the guidelines make recommendations for young children aged 3 to 5 years old, noting that "preschool-aged children should be physically active throughout the day to enhance growth and development."

-And, there are specific recommendations for older kids and adolescents: Children aged 6 through 17 years should do 60 minutes or more of moderate-to-vigorous physical activity daily.
+And there are specific recommendations for older kids and adolescents: Children aged 6 to 17 years old should do 60 minutes or more of moderate-to-vigorous physical activity daily.

 This recommendation hasn't changed since 2008, but what is new is what's known about the range of benefits for this age group.
-Over the last 10 years, scientists have documented much more about the cognitive benefits.
-"A physically-active lifestyle leads to a healthier brain during youth," says Charles Hillman, who directs the Center for Cognitive and Brain Health at Northeastern University.
+Over the past 10 years, scientists have documented much more about the cognitive benefits.
+"A physically active lifestyle leads to a healthier brain during youth," says Charles Hillman, who directs the Center for Cognitive and Brain Health at Northeastern University.

 Hillman points to a few specific studies that show improved performance of academic tests following exercise.
 "What we find is that a single bout of exercise has a beneficial effect on brain function," Hillman says.

-There are studies pointing to link between exercise and brain benefits in adults, too.
+There are studies pointing to a link between exercise and brain benefits in adults, too.
 It's one factor that could motivate more people to become more active.

-Kathleen Janz says you don't have to wait around for the benefits of exercise.
-While it's true that exercising today may help reduce the risk of heart disease decades from now, there are also immediate benefits.
+Janz says you don't have to wait around for the benefits of exercise.
+While it's true that exercising today may help reduce the risk of heart disease decades from now, there also are immediate benefits.

-"Every time you're active, you feel better, think better and sleep better," says Janz.
+"Every time you're active, you feel better, think better and sleep better," Janz says.